 9.2.5 DAM Resettlement Statement

 (1) ERCOT shall issue DAM Resettlement Statements for a given Operating Day if the ERCOT Board finds that the DAM Locational Marginal Prices (LMPs), Market Clearing Prices for Capacity (MCPCs), or Settlement Point Prices are significantly affected by a software or other error under Section 4.5.3, Communicating DAM Results.
-ERCOT shall also produce DAM Resettlement Statements required by resolution of Settlement and billing disputes.
+ERCOT shall also produce DAM Resettlement Statements required by resolution of Settlement and billing disputes and the correction of errors other than price errors pursuant to this Section.
 In addition, the ERCOT Board may, in its discretion, direct ERCOT to run a resettlement of any Operating Day, at any time, to address unusual circumstances.

 (2) ERCOT shall issue a DAM Resettlement Statement for a given Operating Day due to errors other than errors in prices when: